Law training contract vacancies

 How to get a job in law

 Graduate jobs in law are known as training contracts.
 Most large, commercial law firms recruit future trainee solicitors two years in advance – during your penultimate year on a law or non-law degree.
-Most application deadlines fall between May and 31 July (for training contracts) and in December or January (for vacation schemes, ie work experience).
+Many application deadlines fall between April and 31 July (for training contracts) and in December or January (for vacation schemes, ie work experience) – although there's a trend towards firms using winter deadlines for their training contracts too.
 Smaller high street firms recruit on a more ad-hoc basis.
-Between graduating and starting your training contract, you will need to complete the legal practice course (LPC) - although many commercial law firms will sponsor you through the LPC and conversion course.
+Between graduating and starting your training contract, you will need to complete the legal practice course (LPC) – although many commercial law firms will sponsor you through the LPC and conversion course.

 Top skills to get a job in law